1970 Greenville 200: Race report

-Seven thousand racing fans were in attendance to see Bobby Isaac defeat Bobby Allison by ½ of a lap.
+Seven thousand racing fans were in attendance to see Bobby Isaac defeat Bobby Allison by half a lap.
 Bobby Allison had to borrow his son Davey's car because he wrecked his car during the previous week.
 The pole position was earned by the eventual race winner with a qualifying speed of 82.327 mi/h while the average speed of the race was 75.345 mi/h.
 It took one hour and thirty-three seconds for the race to reach its conclusion.
 All twenty-nine competitors were born in the United States of America with no foreign-born drivers, unlike today.
-Five notable crew chiefs were recorded as participating in the event; including Lee Gordon, Dale Inman and Harry Hyde.
+Five notable crew chiefs were recorded as participating in the event, including Lee Gordon, Dale Inman and Harry Hyde.

 Carburetors were still in wide use in both passenger automobiles and with the NASCAR vehicles during the early 1970s; requiring plenty of physically-intensive labor from the people who would maintain the vehicles between races.

 Notable drivers in the field included: Richard Petty, Benny Parsons, Elmo Langley (died of a heart attack after driving the pace car at an exhibition race in Japan), Roy Tyner (murdered in his vehicle), and J.D.
 McDuffie (killed after colliding with turn 5 at the 1991 Budweiser At The Glen race at Watkins Glen International).
 The winner's purse was considered to be $1,500 ($ when adjusted for inflation).

 The race car drivers still had to commute to the races using the same stock cars that competed in a typical weekend's race through a policy of homologation (and under their own power).
 This policy was in effect until roughly 1975.
 By 1980, NASCAR had completely stopped tracking the year model of all the vehicles and most teams did not take stock cars to the track under their own power anymore.